-Detroit One is a law enforcement and community initiative to reduce homicide and violent crime in Detroit.
-The name connotes a unified effort by our entire community working together to improve public safety.
+Detroit One is a community and law enforcement partnership designed to reduce homicide and violent crime in Detroit.
+The name describes the unified effort by our entire community working together to improve public safety.

 History and Strategy: Beginning in 2013, the law enforcement partnership of Detroit One, consisting of federal, state and local agencies working together and sharing resources, focused on the individual offenders, gangs and crews who are driving the gun violence in Detroit.
 The arrest and prosecution of these “worst of the worst” offenders has reduced violent gun crimes.

 Community involvement: But Detroit One goes beyond police strategy.
 The community partners have pushed back against the “no-snitch” mentality, encouraging citizens to report crimes.
 The law enforcement and community partners are asking all Detroiters to stand up, speak up and help save lives.
 The partnership includes leaders from the faith, business, education and non-profit communities to engage our community to reduce violent crime.

 Coordination: The Detroit One partnership coordinates with all city-wide enforcement, prevention, and intervention initiatives, such as the Detroit Youth Violence Prevention Initiative, Operation Ceasefire, Project Safe Neighborhoods, the Green Light Project and other strategies.
 Our goal is to work collaboratively for effective long-term solutions to reducing violent crime and building strong communities where residents can thrive.